Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Introduction

 In Section \ref{sec:cohofred} we compute the cohomology of $\overline{\scrZ} _{\nu}$ together with the relevant group actions.
-This is reduced to the corresponding computation for $Z_{\nu}$ and is treated separately according to whether $\nu$ is odd or even.
-If $\nu$ is odd, we compute the cohomology for any $\nu$.
-In particular, it turns out that the middle-degree cohomology is non-trivial if and only if $\nu$ is coprime to $n$.
-If $\nu$ is even, our understanding is not as complete and we restrict to the cases where $\nu$ is coprime to $n$; this suffices for the proof of the main theorem.
-Subsections \ref{subsec:quadformsandcoh}, \ref{subsec:repofcycfgps} (resp.
-Subsection \ref{subsec:Heisenberg}) contain key ingredients for the computations for the odd (resp. even) cases.
+This is reduced to the corresponding computation for $Z_{\nu}$ and is treated separately for odd and even $\nu$ as the discussion of Step (c) above.
+Subsections \ref{subsec:quadformsandcoh}, \ref{subsec:repofcycfgps} (resp.\ Subsection \ref{subsec:Heisenberg}) contain key ingredients for the computations for the odd (resp.\ even) cases.

-In Section \ref{sec:real} we prove the main theorem described above.
-To this end, we apply the theory of essentially tame local Langlands and Jacquet-Langlands correspondences developed in \cite{BHetLLCI}, \cite{BHetLLCII}, \cite{BHetLLCIII}, \cite{BHetJL}, as well as the results obtained in the previous sections.
+In Section \ref{sec:real} we prove Main Theorem.
+To this end, we apply the theory of the essentially tame local Langlands and Jacquet-Langlands correspondences developed in \cite{BHetLLCI}, \cite{BHetLLCII}, \cite{BHetLLCIII}, \cite{BHetJL}, as well as the results obtained in the previous sections.
 The review of the theory in the special cases that we need is given in Subsection \ref{subsec:etc}.
-In Subsection \ref{subsec:real} we finally achieve the main theorem.
+In Subsection \ref{subsec:real} we finally complete the proof of Main Theorem.

-Let us end this introduction by making a remark on the equal-characteristic assumption.
-Although this assumption is in force throughout the paper, it plays only a minor role in Sections \ref{sec:cohofred} and \ref{sec:real}.
-It seems reasonable to expect very similar varieties to appear as the reductions of suitable affinoids also in the mixed-characteristic setting.
-On the other hand, our computation of the reductions and the stabilizers in Section \ref{sec:affandred} heavily relies on this assumption, especially on the particularly simple expression of $\delta$ and the group actions.
-We hope to consider the problem of extending our results to the mixed-characteristic setting in a future work.

-\paragraph{Acknowledgments} This paper is based on the author's Ph.D. thesis.
-The author would like to thank all the people who have helped him along the way.
-First the author wishes to express his deepest gratitude to his supervisor, Takeshi Tsuji for his patient guidance, constant encouragements and uplifting words.
-Next he wants to thank Tomoki Mihara for attending the seminar with Professor Tsuji and making many comments, which were often highly inspiring.
-Moreover, he is grateful to Naoki Imai, Takahiro Tsushima and Yoichi Mieda for answering questions and helpful discussions.
-He also wishes to thank his friends for always motivating him.
-Finally, he thanks his parents for their support.
+\paragraph{Acknowledgments} This paper is an improved version of the author's Ph.D. thesis submitted to The University of Tokyo in January 2016.
+He wishes to express his deepest gratitude to his supervisor Takeshi Tsuji for his patient guidance, constant encouragement and uplifting words.
+Next he is grateful to Yoichi Mieda for making many comments on the previous version of this paper and especially for providing an argument to extend the result to the mixed-characteristic setting.
+Moreover he wants to thank Naoki Imai, Tomoki Mihara and Takahiro Tsushima for inspiring discussions, comments and for answering questions.
+He also wants to thank Tetsushi Ito for helpful comments.
+Furthermore he thanks Takeshi Saito for his encouragement and support.
+Finally he thanks the referee for reading the paper very carefully, pointing out many misprints and inaccuracies and suggesting a number of improvements in expositions.